How Greed Destroys Traders in the Option Market

 Final Thoughts

 Successful traders understand that trading is not about becoming rich quickly.
-It is about surviving emotionally, protecting capital, and growing steadily over time.
+It is about protecting capital, controlling emotions, and growing slowly over time.

-In the end, greed usually promises fast success but often creates long-term damage in trading.
+In the end, greed may promise fast success, but it often creates long-term damage in trading.

 In option trading, greed often enters quietly through profits but leaves loudly through losses.